 - Teaching customers how to mix and match pieces

-Most importantly, you should captivate potential customers with both good content and high-quality images.
+To add, you should captivate potential customers with both good content and high-quality images.
 Doing so allows you to maximise conversion rates such as driving sales or inquiries.

-For furniture outlets dying to maximize their foot traffic, what’s more effective than appearing on the 1st position of Google Maps when potential customers search for ‘furniture store near me’ is, without a doubt, effective.
+For furniture outlets aiming to maximize their foot traffic, appearing on the 1st position of Google Maps when potential customers search for ‘furniture store near me’ is, without a doubt, effective.

-Ensure that your business appears on popular map listings such as Google Maps, Apple Maps, Bing Places, Street Directory. and Yahoo LocalWorks.
+- Ensure that your business appears on popular map related search results such as Google Maps, Apple Maps, Bing Places, Street Directory and Yahoo LocalWorks.

-Add high-quality images and a good description.
-Doing so gives your store a much-needed boost to reach potential customers.
+Don’t forget to add high-quality images and a good description to give your store a much-needed boost to lengthen your online reach.

 Surfaces across Google

-A great channel to consider for your furniture marketing strategy, Google surfaces showcases your products on platforms owned by Google.
+A great channel to consider for your furniture marketing strategy, Google surfaces showcase your products on platforms owned by Google.
 This is the free version of Google Shopping Ads.

 You can list your products via surfaces across Google to appear on platforms such as Google Search and Google Images.
 To set up Surfaces across Google, you’ll first need to create a Google Merchant Center account.